Optimistic Lock Plugin

 <bean id="mybatisPlusInterceptor" class="com.baomidou.mybatisplus.extension.plugins.MybatisPlusInterceptor"> <property name="interceptors"> <list> <ref bean="optimisticLockerInnerInterceptor"/> </list> </property></bean>

-Spring Boot Annotation Approach
+Spring Boot Annotation Configuration

 @Configuration@MapperScan("Modify as needed")public class MybatisPlusConfig {